HOME Contact Us

 Past progressive

-Sentences with past progressive are constructed by adding the progressive suffix -a:n to the main verb and by using the auxiliary form of the verb agreeing with the subject in person, number and gender.
+Sentences with past progressive are constructed by adding the progressive suffix -a:n to the main verb and by using the auxiliary f.mp3 of the verb agreeing with the subject in person, number and gender.

 Lesson Drills Exercises Notes Vocabulary